Timber Cladding Costs

 Kebony's deep brown hue visually resembles tropical hardwoods such as teak or mahogany.
 This product has been chemically modified using an environmentally friendly process to enhance durability and stability.
 It comes in two grades: character and clear.

-Kebony, like similar modified products, is frequently specified for its hardness and dimensional stability.
-Indeed, its high durability makes it a powerful competitor for cladding on properties in exposed areas near the coast.
-However, Kebony cladding will cost between £38 and £60 per m2.
+Kebony, like similar modified products, is often specified for its hardness and dimensional stability.
+Its high durability makes it a powerful competitor for cladding on properties in exposed areas near the coast.

 Accoya Modified Timber Cladding